adhaamehab/jsonabc/README.md

 # obj attributes now have their correspondent values from our json data.
 # you can also convert your class back to its json form.
-# JSONABC will preserve the same names for the original json and converge to it.
+# JSONABC will preserve the same names for the original json keys.
 print(obj.json())

 ```